Language Teaching Methods at Parola School

 Structure of Parola’s Italian Language Courses in Florence

-Naturally, the students of Italian are carefully screened as to their Italian language levels with a test at the beginning of their course.
+Students are carefully screened as to their Italian language levels with a test at the beginning of their course.

 We have diversified types of lessons: there are individual courses, combined courses (group+individual) and group courses.